sventurag/watchman-readout/README.md

 #### Anthony Schluchin
 #### Hendriks Jonathan
 #### Vasiliy Shebalin
+#### Salvador Ventura

 ## Folder Structure

 #### Documentation
-Contains the documentation of the project and tutorials
+Documentation of the project and tutorials

-#### Python
+#### GUI
-Contains the script for sending/receiving UDP packets
+Main interface based on Python 3.

 #### Vivado Projects
-Contains all the Vivado Projects for implementing the WATCHMAN Project.
+Vivado Projects for implementing the watchman-readout project.

+This repository was created from the original repository [WATCHMAN](https://github.com/WMidlab/WATCHMAN).